-A survey undertaken by the Freight Transport Association (FTA) found that 98% of members agreed drivers were unlikely to raise concerns about OSA with their GP, the DVLA or their employer, for fear of losing their licence.
+A survey undertaken by the Freight Transport Association (FTA) found that 98% of members agreed drivers were unlikely to raise concerns about OSA with their GP, the DVLA or their employer.

-Trust, in the concept of a confidential conversation with your GP about your health has now been obliterated.
+Trust, in the concept of a confidential conversation with your GP has been obliterated.

-Two reasons we believe people don’t come forward for help the ‘traditional’ way (that we do something about, and we suspect there are many more), are:
+Two further reasons we believe people don’t come forward for help the ‘traditional’ way (that we do something about) include:

 We’ve recognised the need for the individual to remain anonymous, whilst finding out if they have a sleep-related breathing disorder.